-It’s always chocolate for us though.
+It’s has to be chocolate flavour for us.
 Never strawberry or vanilla.
 It’s a brilliant way to use up a glut of milk milk getting close to its use-by date and once you get the hang of it it’s fairly hassle-free to make.
 When you only need a few ingredients out of the larder it’s also a handy staple to be able to pull out when a pudding is needed at short notice.

 I have to admit that the last time I tried to make it to use up some milk, I did have a bit of a burnt pan disaster.
 Slightly worrying when it’s the good AGA pans, but thankfully the vinegar and bicarb solution sorted it out and restored the pans to perfect condition.

 To avoid the same happening again (because I do have a tendency to repeat the same cooking issues over and over again) I had a look in our old 1980s microwave cookbook that came with the OH’s ancient microwave when I first moved in.
 And found a blancmange recipe.
 It was vanilla flavour rather than chocolate, but combining this recipe with another non microwavable chocolate version worked pretty well.
 So like my cheese sauce recipe, I now have an easier recipe to use with no risk of burnt pans.

 It wouldn’t be a recipe if I had a bit of a disaster with it though.
 What you do have to watch out for heating milk in a microwave, is how fast it will all of a sudden bubble up and boil over.
 Mine had been pretty calm and only needed what I thought was the last two or 3 minutes but I went off to put some cutlery away and returned to see it overflowing onto the microwave plate.
 Oops.
 There was plenty left though so just something to watch out for when you’re making it yourself.

 Tips for this chocolate blancmange recipe